 Dr. Alan Cram referred to me as a "lone dissenting voice" to the majority view of experts on the subject of climate change (MR, Feb 8).
-I may be such a voice in the letters pages of the Methodist Recorder, but there are many who ask the same questions as I do and who are a dissatisfied with the answers as I am (or lack of them) offered the the IPCC (International Panel on Climate Change).
+I may be such a voice in the letters pages of the Methodist Recorder, but there are many who ask the same questions as I do and who are as dissatisfied with the answers as I am (or lack of them) offered by the IPCC (International Panel on Climate Change).

 It is questionable whether we really know the views of "the vast majority of climatologists" and the statement that such scientists have said "there is now a 95 per cent probability that climate is changing due to human activity" does not really tell us very much.

 Very few would deny that human activity of many various sorts can have an effect on climate locally; but there are more than a few highly qualified scientists who question the assumption lying behind so many computer projections, which is that climate change is largely driven by carbon dioxide emissions.
 Such scientists would also be inclined to question whether reducing emissions will reverse any recent changes in world climate.

 Those who want to maintain that climate change is leading to more flooding, more droughts, more (and more extreme) weather events, need to take note of the fact that even the IPCC says there is no evidence for this.
 Those who want to claim that sea level rise means that, in some places, they are "already suffering the results of climate change" need to be aware that the NOAA (the US National Oceanic and Atmospheric Administration) recently published coastal tide gauge data measurement records covering many sites on the US coast and a number of Atlantic and Pacific islands.
 None of these records show the acceleration in sea level rise often claimed to be happening by supporters of the AGW theory.